 So here’s a list of wedding industries and information to help you.

 Initially [my] couples took the first dates available and filled most autumn and winter dates this year, but now – largely because of the venues filling – are moving to 2021.
-Many couples that are moving Spring or Summer weddings want to move to a similar time of year in 2021.
+Some photographers now have no spaces for 2021.
+I am 90% full and trying to reserve prime dates for new couples and well as move my current couples.
+If the rest of my wedding this year move, or even the next 10, then I will be full.
 James Places who run a host of the best wedding venues in the North West (including Eaves Hall, Mitton Hall, Falcon Manor and The Shireburn) tell me there are no Friday and Saturday dates right up to the end of the summer next year.
 This will have a knock on effect for 2022 without doubt.

 Please take a look at the other sections for more advice – particularly venues if you feel the COVID-19 will affect your day and if you have not booked your venue yet.